Thanks to Samsung and Verizon, 5G is about to all get up in your face

 I tested Verizon's days-old 5G network in Chicago, one of its two launch cities.
-Some results were encouraging, but mostly my experience revealed how far Verizon has to go to make its newborn network stable enough to support phones like the Moto Z3 with a 5G Moto Mod, and the Galaxy S10 5G, when that device comes to the US.
+Some results were encouraging, but mostly my experience revealed how far Verizon has to go to make its newborn network stable enough to support phones like the Moto Z3 with a 5G Moto Mod, and the Galaxy S10 5G, when that device eventually makes it to the US.

+It's possible that Samsung is deliberately holding back the S10 5G launch until Verizon's new 5G network becomes a little more stable, and perhaps more widespread.
+Right now it's available only in Chicago and Minneapolis (and in mere downtown hotspots at that), but Verizon says its 5G service will come to 30 cities by the end of 2019.

 Read also: Verizon gets sassy over 5G data speeds, then smack-talks AT&T and T-Mobile